fenimore/beetee/README.md

 File Organisation:

-## torrent
+`torrent`

-torrent/meta/info structs and parse method
+> Torrent/meta/info structs and parse method.

-## message

-Handshake, Message Decoder and Message Senders

-## tracker
+`message`

+> Handshake, individual message decoder and message sender.

+`tracker`

-Tracker struct and Response method...
+> Tracker struct and Response method.

-## peer
+`server`

+> Server struct and Listen method.

+`peer`

-Peer struct, connect and Listen Method
+> Peer struct, connect and Listen method.
+Also, the message decode switch for payloads is here.
+The peer constructor comes from parsing a TrackerResponse.

-## piece
+`piece`

-Piece/Block struct and piece parser from torrent info
+> Piece/Block struct and piece parser from torrent info.

-## io

-writing to disk

-## manager
+`io`

+> Writing and reading to disk.

+`manager`

-manage peer and piece threads/channels/lists
+> Manage peer and piece threads/channels/lists.
+Also, catch-all for now.